EvolvingLMMs-Lab/LongVA/README.md

 LongVA can process **2000** frames or over **200K** visual tokens.
 It achieves **state-of-the-art** performance on Video-MME among 7B models.

+## News

+- [2024/08/08] 🔥 Released training code for vision text alignment.
+- [2024/06/24] 🔥 LongVA is released.
+Training code for vision text alignment is coming soon.

 ## Installation
 This codebase is tested on CUDA 11.8 and A100-SXM-80G.
 ```bash